exercism/elixir/exercises/concept/high-score/.docs/instructions.md

 - The second argument is the name of a player as a string.
 - The third argument is the score as an integer.
 The argument is optional, implement the third argument with a default value of 0.

-Store the default initial score in a module attribute.
-It will be needed again.

 ```elixir
 score_map = HighScore.new()